AbhinavSachdeva7/embroider/src/README.md

 - **Python**: `3.9`
 - **PyTorch**: `2.7`

 Other required packages are mentioned in requirements.txt.
 These should be installed to be compatible with the Python and PyTorch versions above.
+For more information the conda environment package list is also included.

 ### Required Data & Pre-trained Models